-This tennis and badminton course will follow a tactical games approach for students to understand and demonstrate tennis and badminton tactics, skills, and positive sporting behavior, etiquette, safety, and fair play.
+This beginning level net game course will follow a tactical games approach for students to understand and demonstrate net game tactics, skills, and positive sporting behavior, etiquette, safety and fair play.
 As tactical complexity increases, students will develop understanding and performance of skills that enable them to make successful shot selection and placement and court positioning.
 Biomechanical principles of movement will be integrated in the learning experiences to enhance the connection between science and sport.
 Students will participate in game play involving singles, doubles and mixed doubles.
-All students are encouraged to have fun as they discover the tactical and social aspects of tennis and badminton.
-Learning experiences begin exploring the game of tennis followed by badminton.
+All students are encouraged to have fun as they discover the tactical and social aspects of multiple net games.
+This course utilizes a proficiency based grading structure.
+Students will be expected to use Moodle to enhance understanding.

-WEL211 (Fall 2014) Go
+WEL211 (Fall 2016)

-Golf and Indoor Games NOTE: Next offering Fall 2016
+Golf and Indoor Games NOTE: Next offering Fall 2018